 Effective web design is only the first step to creating a great home page.
 It’s the content you put on it that really makes or breaks it.

 No matter if you’re working on your first home page or your fiftieth, here are 7 helpful tips to ensure it’s impactful for your audience.

 Every sentence on your home page should be focused on addressing your audience’s interests and answering their questions.
 Before you start writing, try to put yourself in their mindset.
-What would they want out of a home page like yours
+What would they want out of a home page like yours?

 Here’s an example from ContentSnare’s headline and USP: